iromeo/generic/README.md

 # Enhanced Generic Profile

 This profile configures Snakemake to run on any cluster system.
-This is improved version of generic profile (https://github.com/Snakemake-Profiles/generic) with enhanced cluster profile syntax.
+This is an improved version of generic profile (https://github.com/Snakemake-Profiles/generic) with enhanced cluster profile syntax.

 Supported cluster management systems:
 * PBS